raulavram21/cybersecurity_ai_log/README.md

 I'm moving into cybersecurity and AI from an extensive background in financial crime, where I learned how bad actors think, move money, and exploit weaknesses in systems and in people.
-That instinct, following how things break and who benefits, is what pulls me toward security.
+What drives me is finding the weakness others miss, the flaw in a system or a process that an attacker would exploit.
+As more of that system becomes AI, the weak points move too, and that is the edge I want to understand: where security and intelligent machines meet.

 ### Where my interest sits
 I'm keeping my scope wide while I learn.
 Right now I lean toward offensive